bean1310/ImgSync/README.md

 ## What is this?

-Auto image uploader wrote in Rust.
+Auto image uploader written in Rust.

 ImgSync uploads image files that are newly added in an observed directory to slack automatically.